microsoft/cobalt/infra/modules/providers/azure/storage-account/README.md

 This Terraform based `storage-account` module grants templates the ability to configure and deploy cloud `storage containers` along with a `storage account` using Microsoft's _**Azure Storage**_ service.

-In addition, this module offers both "authentication" and "authorization" features:
+In addition, this module offers both authentication and authorization features:

-- For "authentication", this module automatically enrolls the deployed `storage account` into Microsoft's _**Managed Identities**_ service.
+- For authentication, this module automatically enrolls the deployed `storage account` into Microsoft's _**Managed Identities**_ service.

-- For "authorization", this module expects to receive the `object id` of any Azure Resource that will behave as a client of the `storage-account`.
+- For authorization, this module expects to receive the `object id` of any Azure Resource that will behave as a client of the `storage-account`.
 Enrollment as an Azure Resource client is achieved through Microsoft's _**Role Based Access Secruity**_ (RBAC) service.

 #### _More on Azure Storage_